Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 Our primary use for the `useEffect` hook will be to make API calls after a component mounts.

-We could make API calls inside a component function without caring about the lifecycle, but then API requests would run every time our function was called (i.e., every time the component get re-rendered).
+We could make API calls inside a component function without caring about the lifecycle, but then API requests would run every time our function was called (i.e., every time the component gets re-rendered).

 Further, the API call might delay the rendering of our component leading to the app "hanging," and not responding to the user.